E-MailRelay

 • --log (-l)

-Enables logging to the standard error stream and to the syslog.
-The --close-stderr and --no-syslog options can be used to disable output to standard error stream and the syslog separately.
+Enables logging to the standard error stream and to the system log.
+The --close-stderr and --no-syslog options can be used to disable output to standard error stream and the system log separately.
 Note that --as-server, --as-client and --as-proxy imply --log, and --as-server and --as-proxy also imply --close-stderr.

 • --debug (-g)